 The learning of Mathematics is a continuum from the primary school and we are grateful to our partner schools for the information they provide.
 From last year we decided to follow a ‘Mastery approach’ which encourages the students to have a deeper understanding of the topics taught which will benefit the pupils once entering GCSE and beyond.

-From the success of the course last year we are now using the ‘Mastery approach’ in Year 7 and Year 8 and will hopefully continue this into Year 9 next year.
+From the success of the course 2 years ago we are now using the ‘Mastery approach’ in all three KS3 year groups.

 The GCSE course followed at Chellaston is the AQA Linear course completed in both Year 10 and Year 11.
 At the end of Year 11, students will sit 3 papers (each worth 1/3 of their total Grade) leading to a GCSE qualification graded from 9 to 1.
 Please see the link to the AQA Specification here.

-To support the students a KS4 Maths Club runs on Mondays after school from 3pm until 4.15pm in D18.
-The students also have access to two Websites www.mymaths.co.uk and vle.mathswatch.co.uk which the department subscribes to.
+To support the students, a KS4 Maths Club runs on Tuesdays after school from 3:15pm until 4.15pm in D6.
+The students also have access to many websites; two of the main ones are: https://www.mathsgenie.co.uk and vle.mathswatch.co.uk which the department subscribes to.
+Monday Seminars are also now available - this is at lunch time at 13:30 in D6.
+The seminars focus on specific topics each week (please see the newsletter for more details).

-It is really important that students are fully equipped for every lesson particularly in the possession of their own calculator.
-Revision Guides can be ordered through the department.
-This usually happens in October with a second run taking place in January.
+It is really important that students are fully equipped for every lesson, particularly in the possession of their own calculator.
+Revision Guides can also be ordered through Wisepay.
+This usually happens in September with a second run taking place in January.

-Students in year 12 commence on the new Edexcel Advanced GCE Mathematics specification (9MA0) and will follow this linear course for two years.
+Students follow the Edexcel Advanced GCE Mathematics specification (9MA0) at Key Stage 5.
 The A-level in Mathematics is split into Pure Mathematics and Applied Mathematics with a 2:1 ratio between the two areas.

 Pure Mathematics focusses on algebraic topics initially extending work from GCSE and then extending these into new areas.
 Topics familiar from GCSE include algebra, functions and graphs, equations and inequalities and trigonometry.
 New areas in Pure Mathematics include methods of proof, sequences and series, exponentials and logarithms, vectors and calculus – differentiation and integration.
 Additionally, numerical methods in solving equations and other problems that cannot be readily solved algebraically will also be encountered.